charvi-rajput/musicapi-sdk-docs/docs/index.md

 This is a sample Mkdocs generated Tuneplay Music API SDK Documentation.

 The TunePlay SDK provides a simple and powerful way to interact with the TunePlay Music API.
-Use it to search for songs, manage user libraries, and more, all with a few lines of code.
+Use it to search for playlists, manage user playlists, and more, all with a few lines of code.

 ## Installation
 Learn how to install the TunePlay SDK in both JavaScript and Python environments.